Course Outline

 Details of early feedback on progress

-Students will receive continual feedback throughout regular workshops over Semester.
+Students will receive continual feedback throughout regular workshops over the trimester.
 Students will also receive feedback from an early summative piece of assessment (Task 1a) to inform future assessments.

 Assessment tasks